Rathbones upbeat for 2013 after 13 percent rise in funds

-LONDON Upmarket investment manager Rathbone Brothers sounded an optimistic note for the coming year after posting a double digit percentage rise in the assets it runs during 2012.
+LONDON British upmarket investment manager Rathbone Brothers (RAT.L) sounded an optimistic note for the coming year after posting a double digit percentage rise in the assets it runs during 2012.

 Rathbones' total funds under management grew 13.4 percent in 2012 to 17.98 billion pounds, boosted by a combination of strengthening stock markets, acquisitions and net inflows of new money.